DKFN/NACT/README.md

 - Behavior push qui est choisit dans le combat si le NPC est en superiorité
 - Make vision based focusing change optionnal (for example, humans work like that, zombies don't)
 - Make sure all character nanos function calls are wrapped in NACT_NPC so users can extend NACT_NPC and provide their own system
+- Roaming NPC is just a NPC that carries the territory attached to the commander and regularly updates the cover point in range

 # Bails du turfu mais faut y penser